mytute/next-test/README.md

-# 34 Handling GET Request
+# 35 Handling POST Request

-1. create files name "src/app/comments/data.ts" and "src/app/comments/route.ts" and in "data.ts" file insert list of data that can return as json in the "route.ts" file.
+1. show how to create post request
 >src/app/comments/data.ts
 ```tsx
 // data.ts is not naming convention of nextjs